 What’s next for resumes?

 The moral of this story?
 Keep your resume file handy and be ready to update it at a moment’s notice.
-You never know when industry standards are going to change, but you certainly want to be able to take advantage of those rapidly morphing trends to maximize your chances of getting noticed among the innumerable legions of other job applicants.
+You never know when industry standards are going to change.
+But you certainly want to be able to take advantage of those rapidly morphing trends.
+This helps you to maximize your chances of getting noticed among the innumerable legions of other job applicants.
 Need more help?
 Contact us today to learn more about how you can make your resume pop or apply online to a job you’ve been looking for with that new, objective-less resume.